1 Year LIBOR (Reported Monthly) Definition

 What is the LIBOR Rate?
 What is the LIBOR Index?

-Note: This monthly reported rate is a common index for adjustable rate mortgages using a LIBOR index.
-Prior to July 2007, the Fannie Mae LIBOR rate was published as a standard adjustable rate mortgage index.
-Fannie Mae discontinued the use and publication of its own LIBOR rates at the end of June 2007 and suggested the replacement rate index use this current methodology, which is similar to the Wall Street Journal LIBOR (WSJ LIBOR).
+Historical Note: This monthly reported rate is a common index for adjustable rate mortgages using a LIBOR index.
+Prior to July 2007, the Fannie Mae LIBOR was published as a standard adjustable rate mortgage index.
+Fannie Mae discontinued the use and publication of its own rates at the end of June 2007 and suggested the replacement rate index use this current methodology, which is similar to the Wall Street Journal LIBOR (WSJ LIBOR).

 See More Rates